Cancer Survivorship Service

 02 9382 9200

-Level 3 South, Acute Services Building, Prince of Wales Hospital (Building 30 on our campus map)
+In the Community Assessment Unit, Level 3, Acute Services Building, Prince of Wales Hospital (building 30 on our campus map).

 Information about how to get to our Randwick campus